bromite/bromite/FAQ.md

 ## Does Bromite support the Android autofill framework?

-No; the only autofill available in Chromium browsers requires integration with cloud services.
+No; the only autofill available in Chromium browsers requires integration with the Play Store binary blobs.
 Some apps use accessibility services as a workaround.